modmore/docs/en/02_ConsentFriend/v1/03_Custom_Manager_Page/01_Services.md

-This tab contains a paginated grid with all internal or third-party services, that could collect personal data.
+This tab contains a paginated grid with all internal or third-party services, that are able to collect personal data.

-With ConsentFriend can manage both inline and external scripts as well as static tracking elements like images or stylesheet links.
+With ConsentFriend you can manage inline and external scripts as well as static tracking elements like images or stylesheet links.
 New services can be added with just a few lines of code.